HobnobMancer/cazy_webscraper/docs/source/tutorial.rst

 .. code-block:: bash

-   cazy_webscraper -o data/cazyme_research/cazyme_database -f
+   cazy_webscraper -o data/cazyme_research/cazyme_database/cazyme_database.db -f

-By default ``cazy_webscraper`` will delete or content in an already existing output directory.
+By default ``cazy_webscraper`` will delete all content in an already existing output directory.
 Therefore, in the above example, if the directory ``cazyme_database`` already existed, ``cazy_webscraper`` would delete all content in the directory then proceed.

 You may wish to retain the data already in that directory.
 To do this add the 'no delete' (``--nodelete`` *or* ``-n``) flag anywhere